puneethrajg/Grocery-Store-Management-System/README.md

    ```bash
    python server.py
    ```

 2. **Launch the Frontend**:
-   - To start the web interface, open `index.html` in your preferred browser.
+   - For the web version, open `index.html` in a browser.
-   - Or, run the **Electron** app by executing the following command in the project directory:
+   - For the **Electron** desktop app, run:
      ```bash
      npm start
      ```
-   - This will open the application as a desktop app on your system.

-3. **Use the System**:
+3. **Interact with the System**:
-   - Add, update, and remove products from the inventory.
-   - Track customer purchases and generate receipts.
-   - Monitor sales and inventory in real time.
+   - Manage products, track sales, and handle customer data through the user interface.
+   - All updates are reflected in real-time.

 ## Contributing

-Contributions are welcome!
-Please follow the steps below:

 1. Fork the repository.
-2. Create a new branch.
+2. Create a new branch for your changes.
-3. Make your changes.
+3. Commit your changes and push them to your fork.
-4. Submit a pull request.
+4. Open a pull request to contribute to the main project.

 ## License